BlueStar03/destiny-saga/nawa.md

 ---

 As the First Age progressed, more races came into being.
-The first Unions—Mort, Lauril, Zeur, Minka, Jin, and Murai—and the second Unions—Imoh, Corlee, Rowlf, Nink, Redn, and Kapopa—joined the growing world alongside the Pures (Lor, Aria, Dis Com, and Ma Hir) and the Perfects (Aetha, Dreavi, and the Nawa themselves).
+The first Unions: Mort, Lauril, Zeur, Minka, Jin, and Murai, and the second Unions: Imoh, Corlee, Rowlf, Nink, Redn, and Kapopa, joined the growing world alongside the Pures (Lor, Aria, Dis Com, and Ma Hir) and the Perfects (Aetha, Dreavi, and the Nawa themselves).

 The Nawa drifted from one population to another, always assuming the forms of those they lived among.